-Australia continues to support their local players by working with event organisers to host the Australasian Squash Tour in 2017, a senior tournament circuit across the country held in conjunction with PSA tournaments, to encourage more participation of Australia players.
-New Zealand are also looking forward to 2017 when they will host the World Junior Championships, World Masters Games and the Oceania Junior Championships.
+Australia continues to support their local players by working with event organizer's to host the Australasian Squash Tour in 2017, a senior tournament circuit across the country held in conjunction with PSA tournaments, to encourage more participation of Australia players.
+New Zealand is also looking forward to 2017 when they will host the World Junior Championships, World Masters Games and the Oceania Junior Championships.

-Junior Events continue to be keenly contested within the Region with annual Trans Tasman Junior Series between Australia and New Zealand held in conjunction with the Oceania Junior Championships.
+Junior Events continue to be keenly contested with the annual Trans-Tasman Junior Series between Australia and New Zealand held in conjunction with the Oceania Junior Championships.
 The 2016 Oceania Junior Championships were hosted by Australia on the Gold Coast and plans are well underway for the 2017 OJC to be hosted by Squash New Zealand in Auckland.
 Australia, New Zealand and Papua New Guinea fielded players in the recent World Junior Championships in Poland.
-This experience will no doubt bring further enthusiasm into the junior ranks vying for a position in their country's team to contest this event much closer to home next year.
+This experience will no doubt bring further enthusiasm as the juniors vie for a position in their country's team to contest this event in New Zealand next year.

-Oceania players found success at the recent WSF World Doubles Squash Championships in Australia with New Zealand taking the Women's and Mixed Doubles Gold and Australia Silver in the Men's and Women's Event.
+Oceania players were very successful at the recent WSF World Doubles Squash Championships in Darwin with New Zealand leading the way by winning the Gold in the Women's and Mixed Doubles.
+Australia were the Silver winners in the Men's and Women's Event.

-Australia and New Zealand continue to lead the way within the Region with development programs and OSF are working closely with our smaller Member Countries to continue coaching and refereeing development program across the Region.
+Australia and New Zealand continue to lead the way within the Region with development programs.
+We still need better communication from our smaller Member Countries if Oceania is going to be successful in developing coaching and refereeing development programs across the region.